jeremyf/gm-notepad/README.md

 ## Todo

 - [ ] When printing tables, also print column names/indices
+- [ ] Write expected interface document
+- [ ] Raise load error if table index is a "dice" expression
+- [ ] Gracefully handle loading a malformed data file (maybe?)
+- [ ] Add concept of "journal entry"; its not a table (perhaps) but something that you could capture notes.
 - [X] Colorize puts to `interactive` buffer
 - [X] Disable colors as a configuration option
-- [ ] Write expected interface document
 - [X] Handle `{critical[5]}`
 - [X] Allow `{critical[{2d6+1}]}` to roll the dice then lookup the value in the critical table
 - [X] Handle `{critical[{2d6}]} for {2d6} damage`